-7. Get Some Rest
+7. Get some rest

-8. Watch the Weather
+8. Watch the weather

 All of the time preparing for your run, and one bad day of weather can really make you worry.
-Look up the weather conditions ahead of time and so you know what to expect.
+Look up the weather conditions ahead of time so you know what to expect.
 In your training, consider doing a few runs in cold temperatures, hot temperatures, rain or even wind so you know what it’s like to test your body against the elements.
 Keep in mind the weather can affect your clothing, so be sure to dress properly for race day.
-On a cold day, some runners prefer to wear gloves or a long sleeve shirt they can just toss in the trash along the course, so they don’t have to worry as their body heats up.
+On a cold day, some runners prefer to wear gloves or a long-sleeved shirt they can just toss in the trash along the course, so they don’t have to worry as their body heats up.

-9. Prepare Mentally
+9. Prepare mentally

-“To me running is 80% mental,” says Coleman.
 You’re almost there.
 Any physical preparation is worth nothing if you’re not mentally prepared.
 Take some time before your race to picture your success and before you know it, you’ll be crossing the finish line.

-10. Get Ready to Run!
+10. Get ready to run!